 Employers know that UToledo multi-age education graduates are able to translate their diverse classroom and field experiences into professional practice.
 Our students know how to:

 Our graduates have outstanding pass rates on the Ohio Assessment for Educators licensure exam.
-UT’s annual UTeach Job Fair gives students a chance to interview with dozens of potential employers.
+UToledo’s annual UTeach Job Fair gives students a chance to interview with dozens of potential employers.
 Nearly all recent graduates have found jobs in education.

-UT graduates are licensed to teach in Ohio, but most states offer reciprocity agreements.
+UToledo graduates are licensed to teach in Ohio, but most states offer reciprocity agreements.

 "I teach students many subjects and concepts through visual arts.
 They are not just learning how to paint.
 They are learning science, history and math using art materials.
 It is amazing how much more our students retain when you make learning hands on."